dai-dao/PPO-Gluon/README.md

 7. The exploration noise causes NAN gradients, thus NAN outputs
 8. Need experience replay because it's OBVIOUSLY forgetting stuff from the past.
 9. Use OpenAI examples

+1. Combine 2 nets into one -> Works -> Learns a bit slower I think